{{ summaryHeading }}

 FAQ:

-Why did a row not appear on the worksheet?
+Why did one row not appear on the worksheet?

-Rows without a prompt, correct answer, or at least one different distractor are rejected.
-The warning box and Quality Checks list the affected line so the source row can be repaired.
+Rows without a prompt, correct answer, or at least one different distractor are blocked.
+Check the warning near the question box and the quality table for the line number and edit message.

 Glossary: